 Psychology is both a biological science and a social science that provides an exceptionally broad range of conceptual perspectives and skills related to analysis of the human mind.
 It is a subject that offers many options for career progression in specialist areas.

-Moreover, the conversion course provides a sound knowledge of the diverse approaches to the study of behaviour encompassed within the core areas of psychology.
-Finally, the course emphasises the development of transferable knowledge, analytic expertise and research skills, which will be useful across the diverse areas of employment that attract psychology graduates and as a basis for further advanced study within the discipline (e.g. PhD, ClinPsyD, DEdPsy).
+The Psychological Sciences conversion course provides sound knowledge of different approaches to the study of behaviour within the core areas of psychology.
+You will develop analytic expertise and research skills, creating a solid basis for further advanced study within the discipline (e.g. PhD, ClinPsyD, DEdPsy).

 - Developmental Psychology

 Read more about the structure of postgraduate degrees at Brunel

 and what you will learn on the course.

 Your BPS accredited Psychological Sciences (Conversion) MSc degree at Brunel is the first step to becoming a chartered psychologist.
 In addition to clinical psychology, this course will give you the skills that are attractive to employers in a wide variety of sectors such as media, marketing, HR, law enforcement, finance, government, health and education.

 At Brunel we provide many opportunities and experiences within your degree programme and beyond – work-based learning, professional support services, volunteering, mentoring, sports, arts, clubs, societies, and much, much more – and we encourage you to make the most of them, so that you can make the most of yourself.

 - A UK first or second class (2:2) Honours degree, or equivalent internationally recognised qualification, in a Natural Science, Social Science, or a non-BPS accredited degree in Psychology.